 What are the attributes that bring ‘doer’ women together?
 Our tribe of driven women is growing fast in London and beyond.
-This week we launched our network in Zurich to a room of 50 women, all eager to share their stories and define their own success.

 Most of us suffer from a feeling of constant ‘lack’, thinking that who they are, what they do or how they look like is not good enough.
 Your energy is used to trying to appear more successful, rather than using your energy fixing and changing what needs to be dealt with.
 At Driven Woman we accept openness and honesty as our starting point because this way we can remove any obstacles that might be holding us back.
 Sharing our genuine authentic stories is how we can help each other, not by trying to appear successful.
 Every time you share your experience truthfully you help a woman next to you face her own struggle.